-Soon following the establishment of the Evyatar colonial outpost on 3 May 2021, Beita residents mobilised and started demonstrating, on a daily basis, at Jabal Sbeih.
+Since the establishment of the Evyatar colonial outpost on 3 May 2021, Beita residents mobilised and started demonstrating, on a daily basis, at Jabal Sbeih.
 Calling themselves the 'Guards of the Mountain', Palestinians leading the popular resistance at Jabal Sbeih organised themselves into rotation units, to provide the mountain with 24/7 protection against settlers and the IOF.
-The daily protests would culminate on Fridays with massive participation from Beita residents, who would hold prayers and gather in the tent they had set up at the mountain, reinforcing each other to continue their resistance.
-Following the prayers, confrontations would take place between the fully armed IOF and Beita residents.
+The daily protests would culminate on Fridays with extensive participation from Beita residents, who would hold prayers and gather in the tent they had set up at the mountain.
+Following the prayers, confrontations would then take place between the fully armed IOF and Beita residents.

-Palestinians wearing t-shirts displaying the various units of the Guards of the Mountain Shadi Jarara © 2021 loud noises along the border fence areas at night times to disturb the IOF.
+Palestinians wearing t-shirts displaying the various units of the Guards of the Mountain Shadi Jarara © 2021 noises along the border fence areas at night time to disturb the IOF.
 Along with borrowing and utilising previously-used popular resistance tactics, the Guards of the Mountain developed new, creative tactics.
-For example, the 'Torch Unit' is responsible for lighting fire on wooden sticks and standing at Jabal Sbeih at night, to disturb the settlers and the IOF.
-For the same reason, the 'Night Confusion' Unit would point laser lights and flashlights towards the colonial outpost and the IOF stationed at Jabal Sbeih, blow horns, and sing folkloric songs via loudspeakers.
+For example, the 'Torch Unit' was responsible for lighting fire on wooden sticks and standing at Jabal Sbeih at night, to disturb the settlers and the IOF.
+Similarly, the 'Night Confusion' Unit would point laser lights and flashlights towards the colonial outpost and the IOF stationed at Jabal Sbeih, blow horns, and sing folk songs via loudspeakers.

-In the first months after the establishment of the colonial outpost, Beita residents have employed popular resistance methods, borrowed from a rich history of popular resistance struggle across Palestine.
-For example, the Guards of the Mountain used the night confusion tactic, which was employed during the 2018 Great Return March in the Gaza Strip, when protesters used
+In the first months after the establishment of the colonial outpost, Beita residents employed popular resistance methods, borrowed from a rich history of popular resistance struggle across Palestine.
+For example, the Guards of the Mountain used "night confusion", a tactic which was employed during the 2018 Great Return March in the Gaza Strip, when protesters used loud